anespinosa/netmem/dev/README.md

    email, and the macOS builder needs the address given explicitly on this network (see the note in `dev/submission`, or use `curl --resolve mac.r-project.org:443:169.60.149.197 -F "pkgfile=@netmem_1.1-0.tar.gz" https://mac.r-project.org/macbuilder/v1/submit`).
-5. Write `cran-comments.md` (ignored by git) with the environments, the notes and why each one is not a problem.
+5. Update `dev/cran-comments.md` with the environments, the notes and why each one is not a problem.
+It lives here and not in the root of the package, so `devtools::submit_cran()` does not find it; the submission is done through the form.
 6. Submit the tarball at <https://cran.r-project.org/submit.html>, with your name and the maintainer address.
 CRAN sends a confirmation email that has to be answered.